How to Get a Certificate of Destruction

 For businesses,

 That's where a Certificate of Destruction comes in.
-This document, issued by a licensed hazardous waste disposal company, serves as legally valid proof that your hazardous waste was handled properly and destroyed in compliance with applicable laws.
+This document, issued by a licensed hazardous waste disposal company, serves as valid proof that your hazardous waste was handled properly and destroyed in compliance with applicable laws.

 In this comprehensive guide, we'll explore everything you need to know about Certificates of Destruction for hazardous waste — from how to obtain one to the benefits they offer.